Comping Real Estate – House Comps – How Do I Comp A House?

 Ideally, the subdivision is used as the geographical area.
 Houses sell according to similar houses within the subdivision.
 A large subdivision can have varying values across it, so it is often preferable to pull the comparable sales from a smaller section of the subdivision around the subject property.

 Suppose the subdivision is too small or does not have enough real estate comps and sales.
-Therefore, it will be necessary to search for the most similar comparable sales outside of the subdivision but as close to the subject as possible.
+Therefore, it will be necessary to search for the most similar purchases outside of the subdivision but as close to the subject as possible (a real estate agent may be able to help with this).
 Ensure not to cross any major roads or into substantially different neighborhoods.

 Every property has multiple value possibilities.
 Different valuations in properties are in major disrepair, clean but completely outdated, somewhat updated, rehabbed poorly by an inexperienced rehabber, and rehabbed with quality materials and craftsmanship.